Canon 1D X vs 1Ds Mark II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DX and the 1Ds Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX has a higher magnification than the one of the 1Ds Mark II (0.76x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X and Canon 1Ds Mark II along with similar information for a selection of comparators.

 Concerning the storage of imaging data, both the 1DX and the 1Ds Mark II write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1DX features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark II only has one slot.

 Connectivity comparison: Canon 1D X vs 1Ds Mark II